Using Liquibase with Databricks SQL

 Configure Connection

-1. Specify the database JDBC URL in the liquibase.properties file (defaults file), along with other properties you want to set a default value for.
+1. Specify the database URL in the liquibase.properties file (defaults file), along with other properties you want to set a default value for.
 Liquibase does not parse the URL.
+You can either specify the full database connection string or specify the URL using your database's standard connection format:

-Note: Your base JDBC connection string can be found on the SQL Warehouses -> your_warehouse -> Connection details tab.
+Your base JDBC connection string can be found on the SQL Warehouses -> your_warehouse -> Connection details tab.
+For more information, see Databricks JDBC Driver.

 2. Specify your username and password in the liquibase.properties file (defaults file):